TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-cell-map.md

 }
 ```

+Whenever an entry is added to the `entries` array, it also gets added to the cell map.
 In `EventSourcedSpreadsheetData` I switched all queries to use `cellMap` rather than `entries`.
-I *probably* don't need `entries` any more.
-I'll keep it for now, just in case.

 # Next Time